ChamiLamelas/Cpp_Review/README.md

 ## Setup of Visual Studio Code

+* Make sure "Open with Code" option is available in Windows Explorer (can fix with reinstall of VS Code).
 * Install C/C++ extension from Microsoft.
 * In Visual Studio Code, make a simple C++ test file.
 * Then, with that file open, go to Terminal > Configure Tasks > C/C++: g++.exe build active file.